By Maeve O'Donnell | Edited by Sam D

 There may be no higher cost to consider if you store it at home.
 From our research, some insurers didn't ask where the caravan is kept overnight so keeping it on your driveway shouldn't have any impact on your premiums.

-However, given that some insurers do risk-rate the premiums for your personal circumstances, it'll be worth comparing different specialist prices.
+However, given that some insurers rate premiums for your personal circumstances based on how risky they think you are, it'll be worth comparing different specialist prices.

 Should I leave my caravan in storage and forget about insurance?